Sens clinch 2nd place in Atlantic with 3-1 win over Rangers

+OTTAWA, Ontario (AP) -- All Ottawa Senators coach Guy Boucher had to do was look at his players and he could see how determined they were.

-OTTAWA, Ontario (AP) -- The Ottawa Senators clinched second place in the Atlantic Division and home-ice advantage in the first round of the Eastern Conference playoffs with a 3-1 win over the New York Rangers on Saturday.
+Ottawa clinched second place in the Atlantic Division and home-ice advantage in the first round of the Eastern Conference playoffs with a 3-1 win over the New York Rangers on Saturday.

+While the Rangers have had their playoff spot locked up for weeks it wasn't until Thursday that the Senators clinched their ticket to the postseason.

+With an opportunity to lock down home ice Ottawa came out determined and was clearly the better team.

 The Senators' postseason opponent remains unknown at this point, but they have the luxury of resting players for Sunday's final regular-season game against the New York Islanders.

+''It's been a while since I rested during the regular season,'' Karlsson said. ''The guys did a great job handling things with all the injuries that we had.
+Come next week there should be no issues.''

+Boucher also said he expected Marc Methot, who hasn't played since March 23 due to a finger injury, to be ready sometime this week.

-Mike Hoffman, Derick Brassard and Jean-Gabriel Pageau scored for the Senators.
-Craig Anderson made 18 saves.
+Mike Hoffman, Derick Brassard and Jean-Gabriel Pageau scored for the Senators and Craig Anderson made 18 saves.

-Mike Zibanejad scored for New York.
-Henrik Lundqvist stopped 30 shots.
-The Rangers have lost back-to-back games.
-They have clinched the top wild-card spot in the East and will face the Montreal Canadiens in the playoffs.
+Mika Zibanejad scored for New York and Henrik Lundqvist stopped 30 shots.
+The Rangers have lost back-to-back games and will wrap up the season against the Pittsburgh Penguins.

+Rangers coach Alain Vigneault admitted his team, which was missing a number of players, had a hard time following the Senators speed and skill.

+''If I look at it from a positive aspect our goaltender got a lot of work so at the end of the day we've got one more game and then we're trying to get ready for the playoffs.''

+Boucher tinkered with his lines and was so pleased with the results that he thought they could stay intact for the playoffs.

+One combination saw Pageau between Hoffman and Mark Stone, while Turris centered Clarke MacArthur and Ryan Dzingel.
+Brassard looked great between Alex Burrows and Viktor Stalberg.

-Pageau tipped Mark Borowiecki's point shot into the net to make it 3-0 at 6:19 of the third period.
+Pageau, who earned his 100th career point, tipped Borowiecki's point shot into the net to make it 3-0 at 6:19 of the third period.

-Zibanejad broke Anderson's shutout bid, scoring a wraparound goal in the final minute of play.
+Zibanejad broke Anderson's shutout bid in the final minute of play, scoring on a wraparound goal.

 The Senators came out flying in the second period and were rewarded with a 2-0 lead as they outshot New York 16-5.

-Ottawa controlled the momentum throughout the period and took a 2-0 lead as Viktor Stalberg dropped a pass back to Brassard who beat Lundqvist stick-side.
+Ottawa controlled the momentum throughout the period and took a 2-0 lead as Stalberg dropped a pass back to Brassard, who beat Lundqvist stick side.

 There was no denying Brassard's relief as he scored his first in 11 games.